-NESLi2 is our national initiative for licensing online journals on behalf of the higher and further education and research communities in the UK.
-NESLi2 was established in 2004 as a successor to earlier consortial initiatives that emerged with the arrival of online journals in the mid-1990s.
+We negotiate and license on a national level for licensing online journals on behalf of the higher and further education and research communities in the UK.
+Our journal agreements were established in 2004 as a successor to earlier consortial initiatives that emerged with the arrival of online journals in the mid-1990s.

-Our specialist team of negotiators manages all aspects of the NESLi2 offers, including our Helpdesk, who are always on hand to answer questions from member institutions.
+Our specialist team of negotiators manages all aspects of the Journal Agreement offers, including our Helpdesk, who are always on hand to answer questions from member institutions.

-Key benefits of the NESLi2 initiative are as follows:
+Key benefits of our journal negotiations and agreements are as follows:

 - a clearly defined list of publishers, based on feedback from the community, ensures that journal titles are selected in response to institutional demand